hleclerc/Sane_inter/docs/generation/content.md

 foo 15, c: 18
 ```

-By default, arguments is passed as *immutable references*.
+By default, arguments are passed as *immutable references*.

 "Deconstification" is possible, using the `mut` keyword.